SarahDino/Final_year_of_college/Final_project/Full_code/Codes.md

 # definition of Random Convolution with a kernel of size 3
+# Same definition of RandomKernel and functions convolution and random_convolution as seen in the enrollment phase.
 Randomkernel = [1, 2, 1]

 def convolution(A, K, index):